rit-spex/hab-cv/README.md

-# Capturing and Masking Images from Raspberry Pi 3 + Pi Camera
+# Where U At Plants?
+(WUAP): Capturing and Masking Images from Raspberry Pi 3 + Pi Camera
 Where U At Plants?
 (WUAP) is a high-altitude balloon payload used to gather aerial image data for future vegetation density analysis.
 WUAP uses on-board image processing with a Raspberry Pi 3, Python 3 and OpenCV 3.3 to mask RGB images of the Earth and attempts to mask areas of high vegetation using colorspace transformations.

 This project is the first of many SPEX experiments with on-board image processing and computer vision on high-altitude balloons and space systems.